jeffbski/redis-wstream/README.md

 npm install redis-wstream
 ```

+You will also need the `redis` client (`npm install redis`) or other compatible library.
+You an also optionally install `hiredis` along with `redis` for additional performance.

 ## Usage

 Construct a write stream instance by passing in client and key to save stream to.
 Pipe to this instance and when end is emitted, the stream has been saved to redis.